michaelkyu/ddot/docs/intro.rst

 How to cite
 -----------

-If you find DDOT helpful in your research, please cite
+If you use DDOT for your research, please cite

-Michael Ku Yu, Jianzhu Ma, Keiichiro Ono, Fan Zheng, Samson Fong, Aaron Gary, Jing Chen, Barry Demchak, Dexter Pratt, Trey Ideker.
-"A swiss-army knife for hierarchical modeling of biological systems." (in preparation)
+Yu MK, Ma J, Ono K, Zheng F, Fong S, Gary A, Chen J, Demchak B, Pratt D, Ideker T. "A swiss-army knife for hierarchical modeling of biological systems." (in preparation)

 References